dotexe-drift-server/samp-drift-script/README.md

 Make sure to install YSI and sscanf2 or the script won't work.

-Make sure to disable all of SA-MP's extra crap or else you may experience slowdown and time/lighting bugs.
+You should also disable all of SA-MP's extra crap or else you may experience slowdown and time/lighting bugs.
 You should only have these enabled:

 ```
 filterscripts gl_actions gl_mapicon